 Notice that the ads in the example above were all optimized for link clicks.
-If they were optimized for another metric, like leads, the cost per result column would show the average CPL rather than CPC.
+If they were optimized for another content marketing metric, like leads, the cost per result column would show the average CPL rather than CPC.
 (More on that later.)

 Once people click through to your site, you want them to stick around a while.